PROTOCOL, BEHAVIOUR & CELEBRATION

 4. Following the male dancers are the women (sigh - a powwow is really a male-dominated event):

 After all the dancers are in the arena, flag, veterans and victory songs are sung (everyone remains standing).
 The flag bearers then place the flags in their stands.
 Ranking Elder places the Eagle Staff.

 After the Grand Entry an opening prayer is offered usually in a Native language by an Elder.
 This is done out of respect for the flags and Native traditional ways.
-It is very important for spectators to remain standing and remove their hats during the grand entry..
+It is very important for spectators to remain standing with hats removed during the grand entry..
 After the prayer, the opening song starts the Powwow.

 Traditional regalia has evolved over time for two important reasons:

 (2) Native culture is not a sedentary culture, it ebbs and flows as Mother Earth ebbs and flows.
 Therefore, regalia reflects those changes.
 For example, the Pacific Northwest Coast people such as the Tsimshian, abandoned their traditional pre-European contact regalia, softened cedar capes (we kept the conical hats), as well as the Chilkat blanket) in favour of using capes made from European trade items, such as Hudson Bay Blankets (See more below)